metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 ::

   artist:Blümchen
-  artist:The Knife
+  artist:Metallica

-But, if you need other unicode characters, the name must be enclosed by ():
+But, if you need to include spaces non-latin unicode characters, the name must be enclosed by ():

 ::